DavidONeill75101/level-4-project/manual.md

    http://127.0.0.1:3000

 10. Use the search bar to receive a list of the returned documents for your query.
-It is possible that if a query returns no documents an error will occur.